michelmelo/laravel-phpunit-action/README.md

-# Slim PHPUnit Action
+# laravel PHPUnit Action

-A Github action to run your Slim project's PHPUnit test suite running with MySQL.
+A Github action to run your Slim project's laravel test suite running with MySQL.

 ## Usage